 - Medical evidence.
 It’s important to have your horse riding injuries treated by medical professionals at a hospital or minor injuries unit.
 After treatment, you could request a copy of your medical records to help determine the severity of your injuries.

 - Accident report forms.
 Any company operating riding stables or equestrian centres, for example, must track any incidents by recording them in an accident report book.
-Your copy of the report may help to prove when, where and why the accident took place.
+Your copy of the report may help to prove when, where and why the horse-riding accident happened.

 - Witness details.
 You should give your solicitor the contact details of any witnesses who saw the accident take place.
 If needed, they might be asked for a statement later on.